This website catalogues what I get up to, please get in touch if you’d like.

 Robots & Cars

-I’m hoping to gain the skills work on robots that interact with the natural environment in its extremes - in Space and in hard-to-reach places on Earth.
+At ETH and NASA JPL I gained the skills work on robots that interact with the natural environment in its extremes - in Space and in hard-to-reach places on Earth.

 Projects